 The daughter and niece of prolific TV and Broadway producers, Phoebe Cates seemed destined from birth to become an actor.
 And as is appropriate for one of the ’80s biggest bombshells, she got her career off to a bang.
 Who could forget Cates’ character in 1982’s Fast Times at Ridgemont High emerging from a swimming pool, dripping wet in a sexy red swimsuit, before engaging in what Rolling Stone called the “most memorable bikini drop in cinema history?”

 If she had done nothing else with her life, she would be included on this list.
 But Cates didn’t stop there.
 She would go on to star in the horror-comedy Gremlins and appear alongside Mathew Modine in the teen comedy Private School.
 At an audition for The Big Chill in 1983, Cates met future husband Kevin Kline, and in 1991 retired from acting to raise their two children.
-Today she owns and operates a boutique in New York City, and although she no longer appears on the silver screen, whenever we go back and watch Fast Times we all have to resist the urge to do a “Judge Reinhold.”
+Today, at 59, she owns and operates a boutique in New York City, and although she no longer appears on the silver screen, whenever we go back and watch Fast Times we all have to resist the urge to do a “Judge Reinhold.”

 A nose by any other shape is a….
 Career killer?
 While that phrase may not be that well known, because we just invented it, superstar and all-around hottie Jennifer Grey, unfortunately, found just how true it really is.
 In the mid-’80s Grey was an inescapable force, starring in such massive hits as Red Dawn and Ferris Bueller’s Day Off.
 She then blasted off into the stratosphere with 1987’s Dirty Dancing, playing the innocent teen opposite Patrick Swayze’s irresistible dance instructor.
 At this point, Grey was on top of the world and looked poised to have a long and productive career.

 There was just one problem.
-She hated her nose.
+Jennifer, 62, hated her nose.
 While she was undeniably beautiful, Grey thought that her nose was too big and holding back her career.
 So she had two nose jobs, the second to fix problems arising from the first.
 And she did indeed emerge from her surgeries a new woman with a stereotypically attractive nose.
 The only problem was that she was unrecognizable.
 No one who saw Grey’s face on a movie poster would connect her to the star of Dirty Dancing, and almost overnight her career was stuck in a corner.
 A life lesson for us all.

 There you have them.
 Some of the hottest, most explosive bombshells of the 1980s.
 Who takes the crown for the hottest bombshell of the decade?
 Did we leave out your favorite lady?
 Let us know in the comments below, we read every one!
 If you do, Cindy Crawford might give you a call.
 But no promises…